W1ldPo1nter/django-queryable-properties/README.rst

 Queryable Properties
 ====================

-Use Django model properties in database queries.
+Write Django model properties that can be used in database queries.

 Actual README coming soon.